Kyle Tucker Player Props: Astros vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The Tigers pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- Boyd will take the mound to start for the Tigers, his first of the season.
+- Manning takes the mound for his first start of the season for the Tigers.

-- In his last appearance on Saturday, Oct.
-15, the 32-year-old lefty, came out of the bullpen and went a scoreless third of an inning against the Houston Astros.
+- In his last appearance on Wednesday, Sept.
+21, the 25-year-old righty, started and went 5 1/3 innings against the Baltimore Orioles.

 © 2023 Data Skrive.
 All rights reserved.